deepfence/YaraHunter/README.md

 # YaRadare

-Deepfence YaRadare ("Ya-Radar") scans container images, running Docker containers, and filesystems to find indicators of malware.
+Deepfence YaRadare ("Yara-rā,där") scans container images, running Docker containers, and filesystems to find indicators of malware.
 It uses a [YARA ruleset](https://github.com/deepfence/yara-rules) to identify resources that match known malware signatures, and may indicate that the container or filesystem has been compromised.

 YaRadare can be used in the following ways: